The Essential Guide to Email Retention Policy

 Email regulations in the UK

-In the UK, all of the information required by businesses to create their email retention policies should be taken from the Public Records Act 1958 (PRA 1958), the Freedom of Information Act 2000 (FOIA 2000), the Data Protection Act 2018 (DPA 2018) and the General Data Protection Regulation (GDPR).
+In terms of email retention law UK, all of the information required by businesses to create their email retention policies should be taken from the Public Records Act 1958 (PRA 1958), the Freedom of Information Act 2000 (FOIA 2000), the Data Protection Act 2018 (DPA 2018) and the General Data Protection Regulation (GDPR), with GDPR email regulation of particular relevance.

 These records and regulations don’t necessarily mention an exact time period in which the emails should be retained, but rather outline suggestions for companies to make their own decisions.
 For example, the Data Protection Act’s fifth principle states that “personal data processed for any of the law enforcement purposes must be kept for no longer than is necessary for the purpose for which it is processed.”
 While this doesn’t specify a length of time that data should be held for, it does help businesses take a look at their own needs and make a judgement call.